How to Make a Tablet Carrying Case

 Measure down 1 1/2″ from the long side of one of the main outer pieces and place the pocket lining piece centered in the middle right sides together and pin.

 Step 4: How to Make a Tablet Carrying Case

 From the top of the pocket piece measure down 1″ and draw an 8″ x 3/8″ box centered on the wrong side of the pocket piece.
 Draw a line down the center with triangles at each end.
+Stitch around the box to secure the two pieces of fabric.
 Cut the line and the legs of the triangles through all layers.
 Push the pocket piece through opening that you have created and press.
 This creates an opening with a long pocket piece on the wrong side.

 Step 5: How to Make a Tablet Carrying Case

 Place the zipper in the center of the opening and either pin or use zipper tape to hold it in place.
 Sew around the zipper near the opening.
 Turn the piece over and fold up the pocket in the back of the piece and sew around the three raw edges.
 Make sure not to sew any part of the outer piece.
 You have now created the outer pocket.

 Step 6: How to Make a Tablet Carrying Case

 Add zipper tabs to each end of your 16″ zipper.
 If you are unfamiliar with this process see this tutorial on how to easily add zipper tabs to your zipper.